mfernandes61/Codes_outreach/README.md

 Try sending a (short) message in Morse code using our Morse key buzzer?
 Materials: Morse diagrams, morse key (Button switches, battery, buzzer/led& resistor).

 3. ASCII and binary representation of data.
-When you use a computer, the letters and numbers are frequently stored using the ASCII (American Standard Code for Information Interchange).
+When you use a computer, the letters and numbers are frequently stored using the ASCII (American Standard Code for Information Interchange) code.
 Each character is represented by a code e.g. A is 65.
-These are converted and stored as a binary representation of that number and trasnmitted as a series of oneas and zeroes (often represented as two different tones.
+These are converted and stored as a binary representation of that number and trasnmitted as a series of ones and zeroes (often represented as two different tones.
 Resiliency in communication - concept of parity bits.
 Challenge: Try writing your first name as binary, decimal or hexadecimal code.
 Materials: Video/audio of tones, ASCII chart, card name badges (for code names)?.